99bjacko/milestone-project-3/README.md

 3. Under "Connect to GitHub", search for your repository and click "Connect"
 4. Enable Automatic Deployment to update the app every time you commit to GitHub.

+### Local vs Deployed Site

+No differences found between the local and deployed versions of the website.

 ## Credits

 ### Code